 Teaching ESL in Madrid FAQs

 There are a number of common questions that people have about these teaching positions.
-Here are the answer to some of the most popular ones.
+Here is the answer to some of the most popular ones.

 How much do English teachers make in Madrid?